srihari4mbatech/BigData_Learning/README.md

   Cloud based solutions are agile and low capital based solutions in the area of organizational data analysis.
 Organizations must face attention in breaking up the silos of informaiton.</br>
   Organization generated data benefits come from adding othertypes of data. </br>

+  In retail organisations Walmart uses bigdata heavily.250 Million customers and 10,000 stores.
+  They utilise, twitter data, local events, local weather and in-store purchases and on-line clicks.
+  Social media, Public events and General Media and Personal choices and on-line presence.
+  For new product launching, Improving predictive analytics and customize recommendations. </br>

+  By using bigdata companies are moving ahead in below sections. </br>

+  * Efficient operations
+  * Higher scales
+  * Improved Safety
+  * Customer Satisfaction
+  * Better Profit Margins
+  * Improved Product Placement

+  ###### Integrating Different Datasets
+  * Carnival cruises case study is one example
+    * Structured + Unstructured data + Price optimization = Increased Revenue
+    ##### Managing data and turning into something more knowledgeable.
+    ##### Data Integration process:
+    1. Discovering
+    2. Acessing
+    3. Monitoring
+    4. Modeling
+    5. Transforming
+   ##### Different types of Data:
+    1. Flat files
+    2. Relational data from databases
+    3. XML Files data
+    4. JSON Files data

+ After integrating all the data, we get richer data.
+Integration of Data from multiple sources decreases data complexity and increases the data usability.
+ Increase data collaboration.

+ What's one surprising or uncomfortable thing you may be providing data on?
+ Is there a non-social media (or shopping) application you realize you do give information to (perhaps that you hadn't thought of before)?